docker/labs/windows/modernize-traditional-apps/modernize-aspnet/part-4.md

 # Part 4 - Improving Performance with Asynchronous Messaging

 Modernizing apps can be a significant amount of work.
-You can break a monolithic app into microservices along the lines of bounded contexts, re-platform all the services to use .NET Core and run them in Nano Server containers with Docker.
-There's a lot to gain from that approach, but it's a rebuild project which needs a lot of investment.
-The Docker platform supports more targeted, feature-driven modernization, where you take specific features of your app that need improving, and redesign them to take advantage of Docker - without an extensive rebuild.
+You can break a monolithic app into microservices along the lines of bounded contexts, re-platform all the services to use .NET Core and run them in Nano Server containers.
+There's a lot to gain from doing that, and the Docker platform is an enabler for that approach, but it's a rebuild project which needs a lot of investment.
+Docker also supports a more targeted, feature-driven modernization, where you take specific features of your app that need improving, and redesign them to take advantage of Docker - without an extensive rebuild.

 We're going to look at one feature improvement in this part, addressing performance and scalability.
 In version 1 of the app the sign-up form makes a connection to the database and executes synchronous database queries.
 That approach doesn't scale.
 If there's a spike in traffic to our site we can run more web containers to spread the load, but we'd hit a bottleneck on the number of open connections the database can handle.
 We'd have to scale the database toom because the web tier is tightly coupled to the data tier.